papivot/pace-docs/Kubernetes fundamentals.md

 ## Deploying your first pod

 Note: We will leverage the Docker image that we created in the Docker fundamentals section.
-Since we uploaded the image in GCR, we will reference GCR in this section for the image registry.
+Since we uploaded the image in GCR - gcr.io/pa-nverma/k8soper:0.0.1 , we will reference GCR in this section for the image registry.
 If you are using a different registry, please modify the reference accordingly.

 > `kubectl run k8s-operations --image=gcr.io/pa-nverma/k8soper:0.0.1`

-This s
+This should create a require deployment and pod artifacts in the default namespace 1ith an output similar to this -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1ODIwMTAzMSwtMTY4MjY0NDc3MSwtMT
+eyJoaXN0b3J5IjpbMjMyNjA3MDA5LC0xNjgyNjQ0NzcxLC0xNj
-Y1ODg1NDA5OSwtMzM1NTc4NTM4LDEwMTkwMDk4OTEsMTE4Mzk1
+U4ODU0MDk5LC0zMzU1Nzg1MzgsMTAxOTAwOTg5MSwxMTgzOTU0
-NDI3NiwxNjM1OTE4ODcwLDk5MTk1NTQ1Nyw0OTY2MDczNzksLT
+Mjc2LDE2MzU5MTg4NzAsOTkxOTU1NDU3LDQ5NjYwNzM3OSwtMT
-E4NjMxNDc2MTMsNzMwOTk4MTE2XX0=
+g2MzE0NzYxMyw3MzA5OTgxMTZdfQ==
 -->